Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter

-Here, $\tilde{\gamma}^\Lambda_{pq}$ resembles the $\Lambda$-dependent components of the CC response 1-RDM, \textit{i.e.}, without $t^a_i$ in $\gamma^\Lambda_{ai}$ (\textit{cf.} Eq.\eqref{eq.response_1rdm}).
-In case the cluster and $\Lambda$-operators are truncated to single and double excitations (CRP-CCSD), Eq.\eqref{eq.l0_crp_cc_energy} reads explicitly for a closed-shell system
+Here, $\tilde{\gamma}^\Lambda_{pq}$ resembles the $\Lambda$-dependent components of the CC response 1-RDM (\textit{cf.} Eq.\eqref{eq.response_1rdm}), \textit{i.e.}, without $t^a_i$ in $\gamma^\Lambda_{ai}$.
+In case the cluster and $\Lambda$-operators are truncated to single and double excitations (CRP-CCSD), the first contribution to the CRP-CC correlation energy in Eq.\eqref{eq.l0_crp_cc_energy} reads explicitly

-with $L_{iajb}=2g_{iajb}-g_{ibja}$\cite{helgakerbook}.
-In the first line, we formally have the canonical CCSD energy of a closed-shell system, however, evaluated with respect to DSE-relaxed amplitudes.
-The second contribution to the CRP-CCSD correlation energy in Eq.\eqref{eq.l1_crp_cc_energy} is given by
+where we restrict the discussion to closed-shell systems with $L_{iajb}=2g_{iajb}-g_{ibja}$\cite{helgakerbook}.
+In the first line, we formally have the canonical CCSD energy, however, evaluated with respect to DSE-relaxed amplitudes, while the second and third line contain DSE-induced corrections.
+The second correlation energy contribution in Eq.\eqref{eq.l1_crp_cc_energy} is given by

-and cancels the disconnected symmetric doubles contribution in the DSE correction of $\Delta\mathcal{V}^{\mathcal{H}}_\mathrm{ccsd}$.
-The remaining $\Lambda$-dependent correlation contribution, $\Delta\mathcal{V}^\Lambda_\mathrm{ccsd}$, is evaluated with respect to matrix elements given in Eq.\eqref{eq.response_1rdm}.
+and cancels the symmetric disconnected doubles contribution to the DSE correction in the second line of $\Delta\mathcal{V}^{\mathcal{H}}_\mathrm{ccsd}$.
+The remaining $\Lambda$-dependent correlation contribution in Eq.\eqref{eq.l2_crp_cc_energy}, $\Delta\mathcal{V}^\Lambda_\mathrm{ccsd}$, is evaluated with respect to matrix elements given in Eq.\eqref{eq.response_1rdm}.
 We close this section by noting, that CRP constraints in Eq.\eqref{eq.crp_constraints} manifest in case of both mean-field and CC theory consistently in cancellation of factorizing (disconnected) DSE contributions.